 ⚖️ Supports Weight Management

-Cumin may influence body fat through lipid reduction (lowering triglycerides and LDL) and metabolic stimulation (thermogenesis).
-Phytosterols help manage dietary cholesterol absorption.
-One study found cumin users lost significant weight compared to control groups.
-For a realistic look at how this translates to daily use, read our guide on cumin water for weight management — facts, diet use, and limitations.
+One study found cumin users lost more weight than control groups.
+For realistic expectations, read our guide on cumin water for weight management — facts, diet use, and limitations.

 🔬 Rich in Antioxidants